arianealbertini/terraform-setup-aws/README.md

 ## TO BE

-- Multiple subnets to configure high availability
+- Multiple subnets to configure fault tolerance and high availability with Multi-AZ
 - Load Balancer
 - Auto Scalling